simphotonics/lazy_memo/README.md

 to define [lazy cached variables](#1-lazy-variables) and [memoized functions](#4-memoized-functions).

-Minimizing CPU and memory usage are two important goals of software optimization.
-If sufficient memory is available, costly operations (such as sorting a large list) can be avoided by storing the result and reusing it as long as the relevant input (e.g. the unsorted list) has not changed.
+Caching, consists in storing and reusing the result of a costly computation.

-The technique of storing the result of function calls was coined [memoization][memoization].
+The technique of storing the result of function calls is called [memoization][memoization].

 A different strategy to minimize CPU usage is to delay the initialization of variables.
-[Lazy initialization][lazy_initialization] is particularly useful in event driven scenarios where there is no definite execution path and a certain variable might never be used.
+[Late initialization][lazy_initialization] is particularly useful in event driven scenarios where there is no definite execution path and a certain variable might never be used.

 ## Usage